Leadership

 Executive Director

-Melissa Martens Yaverbaum is the new Executive Director of Portland Ballet.
+Melissa Martens Yaverbaum is the Executive Director of Portland Ballet.
 With three decades of national experience from the world of museums and libraries, Melissa brings to the position a track record in strategic visioning, community partnerships, coalition building, and a passion for the arts and humanities.
-Previously she led the Council of American Jewish Museums for a decade, and has held curatorial positions with the Museum of Jewish Heritage in New York City and the Jane Addams Hull-House Museum in Chicago.
-She has also worked with the National Trust for Historic Preservation, the Newberry Library, the Folger Shakespeare Library, and the Field Museum - as well as grassroots performing arts groups.
-She has special fluency in issues regarding contemporary identity, the power of creativity and dialog, inclusive arts practices, and the importance of history and storytelling in creating healthy communities and a stronger democracy.
+Previously she led the Council of American Jewish Museums for a decade, and has also worked with the Museum of Jewish Heritage, the Jane Addams Hull-House Museum, the National Trust for Historic Preservation, the Newberry Library, the Folger Shakespeare Library, the Field Museum, and Glimmerglass Opera.
+She has special fluencies in the art of storytelling and in nurturing thriving communities.

 Jennifer Jones